azarSarikhani/azarSarikhani/README.md

  I’m currently
-- 🔭working on a docker prpject.
+- 🔭working on a system administration project  with docker <a href ="https://github.com/azarSarikhani/Inception" target="_blank">Inception</a>.
 - 🌱learning about building an http api with fast api on python using MySQL as data base managing system <a href="https://github.com/azarSarikhani/fastAPI_app" target="_blank">FastAPI_app</a>

 ### :hammer_and_wrench: Languages and Tools :